rs/rest-layer/README.md

 ## Field Selection

 REST APIs tend to grow over time.
 Resources get more and more fields to fulfill the needs for new features.
-But each time fields are added, all existing API clients automatically gets the additional cost.
-This tend to lead to huge wast of bandwidth and added latency due to the transfer of unnecessary data.
-To workaround this, the `field` parameter can be used to minimize and customize the response body from requests with a `GET`, `PATCH` or `PUT` method on resource URLs.
+But each time fields are added, all existing API clients automatically get the additional cost.
+This tend to lead to huge waste of bandwidth and added latency due to the transfer of unnecessary data.
+As a workaround, the `field` parameter can be used to minimize and customize the response body from requests with a `GET`, `PATCH` or `PUT` method on resource URLs.

 REST Layer provides a powerful fields selection (also named projection) system.
-If you provide the `fields` parameter with a list of fields for the resource you are interested in separated by comas, only those fields will be returned in the document:
+If you provide the `fields` parameter with a list of fields for the resource you are interested in separated by commas, only those fields will be returned in the document:

 ```http
 $ http -b :8080/api/users/ar6eimekj5lfktka9mt0 fields=='id,name'